-An additional mattress to your travel crib (radar: suffocation hazard).
+- An additional mattress to your travel crib (radar: suffocation hazard).
 This is a definite don’t.
 The mattress that comes with it is thin for a reason.

-Soft hooded towels.
+- Soft hooded towels.
 They’re a popular new-baby gift, so don’t bother registering or buying them.
 You’ll get plenty.

 - Baby wipe warmer: Unnecessary.
 Better: Get your baby used to room temp wipes.
-If you do get a wipe warmer, place it near your baby’s changing area so the wipes are still warm by the time they get to your baby.
+If someone happens to give you a wipe warmer, place it near your baby’s changing area so the wipes are still warm by the time they get to your baby.

-So that’s it.
 Was this baby registry list helpful?
 Lemme know by leaving a comment below or on my Facebook page.
-This list will be continually updated.
-But this is it for now: Last updated February 20, 2018.
+This list will updated frequently.
+But that’s it for now: Last updated February 20, 2018.

 Never miss a post!